-Corrective Action (3.6.5) – action to eliminate the cause of a detected nonconformity.
+Corrective Action (3.12.2) – action to eliminate the cause of a nonconformity and to prevent recurrence.

 - Analogy – we perform a root-cause analysis to find out why the problem occurred and put in mechanisms to prevent it from ever happening again.

-Preventive Action (3.6.4) – action to eliminate the cause of a potential nonconformity or other potential undesirable situation.
+Preventive Action (3.12.1) – action to eliminate the cause of a potential nonconformity or other potential undesirable situation.

 - Analogy – before we started to run the process we did a detailed risk-assessment of where anything could possibly go wrong and put in systems to prevent these from occurring in the first place.